Today's opening times: Gut Aiderbichl Henndorf: 9:00 - 18:00 Uhr | Gut Aiderbichl Deggendorf: Rest day | Gut Aiderbichl Iffeldorf: Rest day

 Enclosure with several hectares, pool for swimming and retreats

 This is no easy task, as species-appropriate tiger enclosures must fulfil the needs of the big cats of prey and require an enormous amount of space.
 This is why keeping big cats in circuses is often associated with massive animal welfare problems.
 A species-appropriate enclosure must be large enough to allow their natural urge to move and offer enough places to retreat to.
 Strict safety measures must also be adhered to in order to protect both the animals and humans.
 This includes special fencing, security systems and trained staff.
 “We were very lucky that a long-standing supporter of Gut Aiderbichl was able to offer us an appropriately large area in Romania.
-Together with tiger experts and the local authorities, we have now managed to build a species-appropriate “forever home” for Sandy, Floy, Tango, Roxy and Sonja,” says Dieter Ehrengruber, Managing Director and Chairman of the Gut Aiderbichl Foundation.
+Together with tiger experts and the local authorities, we have now managed to build a species-appropriate “forever home” for Sandy, Floy, Tango, Roxy and Sonya,” says Dieter Ehrengruber, Managing Director and Chairman of the Gut Aiderbichl Foundation.

 New enclosure to be completed in the next few weeks